by Martin Maenza

 “Too late for that, dude!” a voice from the air stated.

 “What?
 Who the–?!”
 Crazy-Quilt whirled around.
-Light from his helmet danced off a flying man in golden winged armor as two costumed men were dropped from the sky.
+Light from his helmet danced off a flying man in golden winged armor as two costumed men dropped from the sky.

 A burly man in a white costume with a short red cape, red trim, and mask somersaulted effortlessly to the ground.
-As he landed, Hawk leaped forward and headed for the largest selection of opponents.
+As he landed, Hawk leaped forward and headed for the largest group of opponents.

 Meanwhile, the second man in a grayish-white costume with a blue hood and short blue cape landed a bit less gracefully on his two knees and left hand.
 “I’m a bit out of shape,” the Herald said under his breath as he reached into his cape with his free hand.
 He pulled out a shiny, horn-like weapon and raised it to his lips.
 “Maybe I can take the wind out of their sails to even things up.”
 He punched in a few sequences on the device’s keypad, blew into the mouthpiece, and an ear-splitting sound projected from the instrument.